-Greif works to identify and implement chemical substitutions in our products and operations to remove and reduce hazardous waste, including VOCs.
-Since 2015, we replaced 10 percent of steel coil material volume and potentially hazardous paint within our operations.
+Greif works to identify and implement chemical substitutions in our products and operations to remove and reduce hazardous waste, including volatile organic compounds (VOCs).
+Since 2015, we have focused on reducing steel coil material volume and potentially hazardous paint within our operations.
 We now use safer alternatives in many of our products, including our Tri-Sure Vreeland linings and our water-based acrylic paints.
-In fact, all of our facilities, except in Auburndale, Florida, are exclusively using water-based paints.
+In fact, all our North America facilities, except in Auburndale, Florida, are using water-based paints.
+Five facilities in APAC are transitioning to water-based paints including our Zhuhai facility where 70 percent of their paint usage was water-based in 2020.
 The steps we take to reduce hazardous waste align with our Environmental Health and Safety Policy.

 In 2017, we set 2025 goals to:

 To progress on our 2025 goals, we incorporate our goals into our RFQ process when soliciting potential suppliers.
-Our sourcing managers incorporate topics such as carbon content, recyclability and packaging improvement into conversations with many of our suppliers to identify opportunities to impact our goals.
+Our sourcing managers incorporate topics such as carbon content, recyclability and packaging improvement into conversations with many of our suppliers to identify opportunities to advance our goals.
 We have made green material substitutions to increase the use of post-consumer regrind plastic in our products.
 We increased our efficiency with corrugated cardboard boxes and other packaging materials to increase reusability, while optimizing logistical routes, to reduce shipping expenditures.
 In some EMEA facilities, we have introduced a more biodegradable oil to clean our paint lines.
-Throughout 2019, we identified green material substitutions and identified cost savings opportunities.
 The move from non-green products and materials, such as oil-based products, has prompted us to engage in green-material sourcing from our suppliers.
 We have already begun to move away from solvent based paints to water-based paints and liners for drums.
 This collaborative work is internally supplemented by internal changes, such as a transition to LED lights.
 These initiatives are all a part of a larger training initiative with the supply chain team to think-of and develop new projects and integrate sustainability into the buyer’s performance appraisals for 13 of our buyers, including buyers for steel, resin and logistics.
-We will continue implementing these, and similar measures, in 2020.